jsventures/jobsearch-content/content/01_introductions/03_study_plan.md

 ### W1: Foundations, Key Concepts, Ramp-Up
 - Watch and complete the homework for Foundations, Key Concepts, and Ramp-Up

 At this point, you should have a strong narrative, a team, and a list of companies.
-You should have reached out to your referrals, and began to set recruiter screens
+You should have reached out to your referrals, and began to set up recruiter screens

 ### W2-3: Recruiter Screens, Start Preparing for Technical Screens